Yes, because women exist for the pleasure of men.

 The recession is still hitting us hard, even years after it began.
 As a result, we've changed the way we shop, splurge and save money.
 But besides making us desperate for cash, are these hard economic times making us desperate for relationships, too?

-In short, yup, at least according to a controversial new study entitled "Boosting beauty in an economic decline: Mating, spending, and the lipstick effect," in which researchers claim that the economic recession has "consistently increased women's desire for products that increase attractiveness to mates — the first experimental demonstration of the lipstick effect."
+In short, yes — at least according to a controversial study in which researchers claim that the economic recession "consistently increased women's desire for products that increase attractiveness to mates — the first experimental demonstration of the lipstick effect."

 But some of us aren't buying into this.
-Jezebel recently published a rebuttal in which they noted that, "the findings are based on information from a very narrow segment of women: young university students from the U.S. who said they were 'highly motivated to attract a male romantic partner' to begin with."
-And, as anyone who took any form of lab in high school can tell you, having a wholly biased test group automatically makes any experiment or survey inaccurate.
+Jezebel published a rebuttal in which they noted that, "the findings are based on information from a very narrow segment of women: young university students from the U.S. who said they were 'highly motivated to attract a male romantic partner' to begin with."
+And as anyone who took any form of lab in high school can tell you, having a wholly biased test group automatically makes any experiment or survey inaccurate.

-"It is not at all clear that older women, married women, lesbian women, or women from other educational and cultural backgrounds would share this so-called 'women's psychology,'" she said.
-"The study reinforces stereotypes about women's lives — and social value — centering on questions of their attractiveness to men."
+"It is not at all clear that older women, married women, lesbian women, or women from other educational and cultural backgrounds would share this so-called 'women's psychology.
+The study reinforces stereotypes about women's lives — and social value — centering on questions of their attractiveness to men," she said.